laserpants/sagacious-cpp/README.md

 ```

 ## Regexps
-Regular expressions are part of C++11.
+Regular expressions are part of the C++11 standard.
 ## Smart pointers
 ### RAII
 The RAII idiom gives us a way of simplifying lifetime management of resources, such as heap memory, database connections, sockets, or files.